James Pierre: Washington Commanders

 On March 21, 2024, Pierre signed with the Washington Commanders.
 On August 27, he was released by the Commanders as part of final roster cuts.

 Pittsburgh Steelers (second stint)

-On September 17, 2024, Pierre signed with the Steelers practice squad.
+On September 17, 2024, Pierre signed with the Pittsburgh Steelers' practice squad.
 In Week 3, he played against the Los Angeles Chargers, and then signed to the active roster on September 24.

 On March 20, 2025, Pierre was re-signed by the Steelers on a one-year contract.
 He was released by the Steelers on August 26 as part of final roster cuts, and re-signed to the practice squad the following day.
 Pierre was promoted to the active roster on September 10.

-In Week 11 against the Cincinnatti Bengals, Pierre recorded 6 tackles and a 34 yard fumble recovery for a touchdown in the 4th quarter in a 34-12 win.
+In Week 11 against the Cincinnati Bengals, Pierre recorded 6 tackles and a 34 yard fumble recovery for a touchdown in the 4th quarter in a 34-12 win.

+Minnesota Vikings

+On March 12, 2026, Pierre signed a two-year, $8.5 million contract with the Minnesota Vikings.

 Personal life

 Pierre's cousin is two-time NFL MVP Lamar Jackson.
+Pierre is of partial Haitian descent, as his father James came from the nation before eventually being deported.